BR British Rail Crimson & Cream

 London Bridge (low level) on Thursday, 18th April 1985 led to

-defect in the braking system reduced its effectiveness so the MLV vehicles were
+occurred when a defect in the braking system reduced its effectiveness so the MLV

-banned from running solo whilst a programme of modifications was carried out at
+vehicles were banned from running solo whilst a programme of modifications was

-Selhurst.
-This was to fit them with an additional brake cylinder whilst
+carried out at Selhurst.
+This was to fit them with an additional brake cylinder

-separating the braking of each bogie so that in the event of failure, only 50%
+whilst separating the braking of each bogie so that in the event of failure,

 Whilst